Gao: Malian empire

 Towards the end of the 13th century Gao lost its independence and became part of the expanding Mali Empire.
-What happened to the Zuwa rulers is not recorded.
+What happened to the Zuwa rulers is not recorded, though royal epitaphs have been found in Kukiya which may indicate they took shelter there.
+Lange, again going against more long-established opinions, argues that the Za were in fact Malian vassals and the Sonni were the ones who took refuge in Kukiya.

 Ibn Battuta visited Suleyman (mansa) in Gao in 1352–53, when the town formed part of the Mali Empire.
 He arrived by boat from Timbuktu on his return journey from visiting the capital of the Empire:Then I travelled to the town of Kawkaw, which is a great town on the Nīl [Niger], one of the finest, biggest, and most fertile cities of the Sūdān.
 There is much rice there, and milk, and chickens, and fish, and the cucumber, which has no like.
 Its people conduct their buying and selling with cowries, like the people of Mālī.

 After staying a month in the town, Ibn Battuta left with a caravan for Takedda and from there headed north back across the Sahara to an oasis in Tuat with a large caravan that included 600 slave girls.

+Ibn Khaldun recorded that in 776 A.H or 1374/1375 AD Mali fought a war over Gao against Berber Tuareg forces from Takedda, devastating the city.
+It would not reclaim its former importance until the rise of the Songhai Empire.